loonskai/loonskai.com/_posts/nodejs-voice-to-text-telegram-bot-intro.md

 ---
-title: Telegram voice message to text with Node.js.
+title: Node.js voice-to-text Telegram bot.
 Intro
 excerpt: In this article we're starting to implement our own Telegram bot using Node.js.
 If you prefer text messages over voice in chats then today you will learn how you can make your life a bit easier.
-coverImage: /assets/blog/nodejs-voice-message-to-text-intro/cover.jpg
 keywords: [Node.js, DIY]
 date: '2020-03-16T05:35:07.322Z'
 ---